jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 run_analysis.R
 ==============

-###License about data used in this script:
+License about data used in this script:
 <em>
-Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+Use of this dataset in publications must be acknowledged by referencing the following publication [1] </em>

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+<em>[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012</em>

-This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
-Any commercial use is prohibited.
+<em>This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.</em>

-Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+<em>Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.
 </em>

 Preconditions: